agroconscious/agroconscious.github.io/_posts/2018-09-19-how-to-begin-tomato-farming-in-nigeria.md

 The best way to plant your tomato is by first planting it in the nursery, afterwards transplanting to the field.
 That is done by covering them with a [polyethylene sheet](https://www.facebook.com/Paivkaf-Agrovet-Enterprise-107251979950185/posts) to avoid weed growth, fungus, nematodes, pests, and bacteria.
 You should look at applying organic fertilizer and manure before planting.
 Understand that your seed bed ought to be 55-65cm wide, 5-6cm lengthy and 20-25cm high.

 - On how best to plant your tomatoes; tomato planting can be carried out around March/April through the starting of raining period.
-Plant by putting the tomatoes seeds on the soil and cover with 25 % inch level of soil then press it together with your hands or handle (you might cover it with dried out grasses if you would like.
+Plant by putting the tomatoes seeds on the soil and cover with 25% inch level of soil then press it together with your hands or handle (you might cover it with dried out grasses if you like.
 This is to avoid loss of moisture).

 - After planting, you will notice them growing within the next 5-7 days (after that you can take away the dry grasses to permit for proper growth) then let it grow for about a month or 5 weeks before transplanting to the field.